nickdee1/backend-riico/README.md

 # Ricco - 5.
-Longer life for furniture
+Longer life for furniture - BACKEND PART

 Team Ricco at GreenHack hackathon would love to introduce you its lovely child - App for buying Spare Parts.
 Ricco app is a mobile platform that helps people to buy spare parts for their furniture or sell it back to IKEA.
 ## Project Description: